Quick Answer

 • Free tier: Yes

 Scite offers 3 pricing tiers: Free, Individual/Plus, Institutional.
-Standard paid plans include Free at $0/user/month, Individual/Plus at $20/user/month.
+A free plan is available.
+Paid plans include Individual/Plus at $20/user/month.
 The Individual/Plus plan is individual researchers and academics needing unlimited citation context analysis and paper reliability assessment.

 Compared to other ai research tools software, Scite is positioned at the budget-friendly price point.